 There is a common misunderstanding that the diet does not include baking or that it is too difficult.

 A good Paleo diet allows you to enjoy a terrific variety of flours, fruit, and nuts, natural sweeteners, and let’s not forget “oh so good” cocoa for use in a gazillion baked treats.
 You can bake an endless variety of delicious cookies (try our paleo chocolate chip cookies!), muffins, cakes, breads, bagels, and tortillas; the list goes on and on.

 Here is what you need to know about Paleo baking basics.

-The major baking challenge people face is finding suitable substitutes for all-purpose or wheat flour, a big Paleo no no. Try alternatives like garbanzo bean flour, almond flour, coconut flour, arrowroot flour, and tapioca starch.
+The major baking challenge people face is finding suitable substitutes for all-purpose or wheat flour, a big Paleo no no. Try alternatives like garbanzo bean flour, made from dried and finely ground chickpeas, almond flour, coconut flour, arrowroot flour, and tapioca starch.

 You’ll find a number of great products available online at amazon, in box stores or even at your local market, generally in their baking or gluten free section.
 Manufacturers are catching up with the Paleo baking and gluten free trend.
 Then again, you can always mill your own.